runpod/docs/docs/serverless/vllm/vllm-requests.md

 ---
 title: Send vLLM requests
 sidebar_position: 2
-description: "Learn how to deploy a vLLM worker on RunPod Serverless to create a scalable endpoint for your large language model (LLM) applications."
+description: "Learn how to send requests to vLLM workers on RunPod Serverless, including code examples and best practices for RunPod's native API format."
 ---

 # Send requests to vLLM workers

-This page covers different methods for sending requests to vLLM workers on RunPod, including code examples and best practices for RunPod's native API format.
+This guide covers different methods for sending requests to vLLM workers on RunPod, including code examples and best practices for RunPod's native API format.
 Use this guide to effectively integrate LLMs into your applications while maintaining control over performance and cost.

 ## Requirements